Nelisiwe1/Hospital_Management_System/usecase.md

 |-------------|---------------|-------------|-------|-----------------|--------------|-----------------|
 | NTC001 | NF-005 | Performance: Handle 1000 users | Simulate 1000 users searching for appointments | System responds within 2 seconds | | |
 | NTC002 | NF-006 | Security: Ensure AES-256 encryption | Attempt unauthorized data access | System denies access | | |

+# Reflection: Challenges in Translating Requirements to Use Cases and Tests

+## Key Challenges & Solutions

+### 1. Understanding Stakeholder Needs
+- **Challenge**: Translating stakeholder expectations from Assignment 4 into detailed, actionable use cases.
+- **Solution**: Conducted a thorough review of stakeholder concerns and aligned them with functional requirements.

+### 2. Defining Clear Use Case Boundaries
+- **Challenge**: Some system interactions overlapped, making it difficult to define distinct use cases.
+- **Solution**: Used inclusion and generalization relationships to organize related use cases efficiently.

+### 3. Creating Effective Test Cases
+- **Challenge**: Ensuring that test cases adequately covered both functional and non-functional requirements.
+- **Solution**: Developed structured test case tables and incorporated performance and security testing to validate system efficiency.

+### 4. Ensuring System Scalability and Security
+- **Challenge**: Addressing non-functional requirements like handling concurrent users and ensuring security.
+- **Solution**: Introduced test scenarios to simulate high user loads and unauthorized access attempts.

+### 5. Maintaining Consistency Across Assignments
+- **Challenge**: Ensuring that use cases and test cases remained consistent with previous requirements.
+- **Solution**: Regular cross-referencing with Assignment 4 ensured all use cases were valid and test cases aligned correctly.

+## Conclusion
+The process of developing use case models and test cases strengthened the understanding of system behavior, user interactions, and validation mechanisms.
+By focusing on structured modeling, clear requirements, and robust test scenarios, this assignment ensures the Hospital Management System meets stakeholder expectations while maintaining security, scalability, and performance.